daimahou/documentation/docs/abilities/ability-asset/effects.md

 ### Conditional effects

 Add [requirements](../requirements) to the effects to be applied.
-If the requirements are not met, the effect will simply be skiped.
+If the requirements are not met, the effect will simply be skipped.

 <figure markdown>
   ![Ability inspector](https://github.com/daimahou/documentation/blob/main/docs/img/effect-cond.png?raw=true)
 </figure>

 !!! tip "Burn with Fire !"
-	You can easily use this conditional effects to add additional damage on a fireball if the enemy is affected by the status effect "Burn".
-Using the [module Stats](https://docs.gamecreator.io/stats/) will help a long way to create this kind of effects.
+You can easily use these conditional effects to add additional damage on a fireball if the enemy is affected by the status effect "Burn".
+Using the [module Stats](https://docs.gamecreator.io/stats/) will help a long way to create this kind of effect.